Towards a Multimodal Charging Network: Joint Planning of Charging Stations and Battery Swapping Stations for Electrified Ride-Hailing Fleets: Conclusion

 \section{Conclusion}

-This study examines the planning of a multimodal charging network, where both charging stations and battery swapping stations are jointly deployed to support an electric ride-hailing fleet.
-A multi-stage charging network expansion model is formulated to capture how the platform makes infrastructure planning decisions and operational strategies to maximize it profit.
-The model incorporates demand elasticity, charging and swapping congestion, stationary charging demand, and other fundamental components in the electrified ride-hailing market.
-A relaxed reformulation is developed to establish a theoretical upper bound for the nonconvex joint deployment problem.
-Moreover, We conduct a series of numerical studies to validate the proposed model using real data for Manhattan.
+This study investigates the planning of a multimodal charging network, where charging stations and battery swapping stations are jointly deployed to support an electric ride-hailing fleet.
+A multi-stage charging network expansion model is formulated to capture how the platform makes infrastructure planning and operational decisions to maximize it profit.
+The model incorporates demand elasticity, spatial charging equilibrium, charging and swapping congestion, and other fundamental components in an electric ride-hailing market.
+A relaxed formulation is developed to establish a theoretical upper bound for the nonconcave joint deployment problem.
+Moreover, extensive numerical studies are conducted to validate the proposed model using real data from Manhattan.

-We find that the two facilities can complement each other to elicit the synergy value.
-In comparison with solely deploying charging stations, joint deployment leads to a significant profit and fleet utilization improvement, creating the ``one plus one more than two'' benefit.
-At the early stage of infrastructure deployment, charging stations are prioritized so that a dense network of charging stations can be built to electrify the entire fleet.
-As the investment budget increases, the platform starts building battery swapping stations to improve fleet utilization and maximize its profit.
-These results confirm the effectiveness of the proposed joint deployment scheme.
-The deployment priority of battery swapping stations is also briefly discussed.
-We show that this priority is sensitive to passenger demand and investment budgets.
-Deployment of battery swapping infrastructure is initiated in high-demand areas under a generous budget but in low-demand areas under a limited budget.
+Our findings indicate that joint planning charging and battery swapping stations can elicit synergistic value between the two facilities and yield a "one plus one more than two" benefit.
+Compared to deploying only one of them, joint planning not only addresses the scaling issue of battery swapping but also mitigates the inherent bottleneck associated with plug-in charging.
+At the early stage of infrastructure deployment, the platform prioritizes a dense network of charging stations that can support a large EV fleet.
+As the investment budget increases, the platform starts building battery swapping stations to improve fleet utilization and maximize profit.
+These results confirm the effectiveness of the proposed multimodal charging network.
+However, a multimodal charging network will lead to a larger volume of cross-zone traffic than a unimodal charging network, which highlights the potential impacts of infrastructure planning on traffic congestion and management.
+We also briefly discuss the deployment priority of battery swapping stations and show that this priority always assigned to high-demand area where more EVs can adopt battery swapping for recharging.

-This study opens several research directions that await further investigation.
-For instance, we focus on market equilibrium in this work, while passenger demand is time-varying, and thus charging demand should change over time.
-It is an exciting extension to develop an adaptive charging mode choice strategy in response to the fluctuating charging demand so that the queuing delay in both facilities can be balanced.
-In addition, future electric ride-hailing fleets could bring challenges and opportunities to urban power grids, especially considering the energy storage feature of battery swapping stations.
-A dynamic charging and dispatching policy with integration of renewable energies also warrants exploration.